In the United States we offer the following globally-relevant Consumer Styles:

 Young and Ambitious

-The people in this category are over 65 and can be found in both urban and rural areas.
-The share of retirees is the highest in this category.
-This category is a mixture of affluential seniors and seniors with a modest income.
-Regarding the type of housing apartments is the dominant category amongst this group.
-Income equals the countries average.
+Consumers in this category are over 65 years of age and can be found in both urban and rural areas.
+The dominant housing arrangement amongst Senior Citizens is apartments.
+The share of retirees is the highest in this category, and we see a mixture of affluent seniors and seniors with more modest incomes — their overall income is therefore normally that of their country’s average.

 Country Life consumers tend to be older members of the population who prefer sparsely-populated rural areas to the hustle and bustle of more urban life.
 They’re likely to own large detached properties and often work in agriculture, forestry, and the fishing industry.
 The level of unemployment for this Consumer Style is below that of the national average.
 Each household is likely to have multiple motor vehicles, and these are often the preferred method of transportation when it comes to getting to-and-from work.

 Have Nots tend to use public transportation when traveling to and from work, and members of this population are more likely to work in the manufacturing industry — however, they are also less likely to be employed compared to the national average.
 The primary living arrangement amongst this group are socially rented apartments.
 Though this consumer category’s income is below that of the national average, they’re often seen window shopping and take time to hunt down the best deals that malls and similar establishments can offer.